Quarterly Business Reviews with Delighted Templates

 - Are quarterly business reviews yielding actionable insights?

 Think of "CX" as a control panel with a series of controls and sliders.
 Each customer touchpoint, ranging from a first experience all the way to churn, has its own independent drivers.
 While at the helm of that control panel, you dictate what key customer touch points you are you tracking, monitoring and listening to on a regular basis.
-The goal of every Delighted CX program should include:
+The goal of every Delighted Templates program should include:

 - Identify, track and prioritize each customer touchpoint